Israel's geopolitical situation makes air transportation a vital factor in maintaining its connections with the rest of the world.

 iii Accident reporting

-There is a duty in Israel to report to the chief investigator of the MOT and to the CAAI on the occurrence of safety-related incidents in the aviation field.19 The ANL grants the supervisor of the CAAI investigatory powers, including the authority to demand 'any information or document'.20 The CAAI maintains and operates a system for reporting investigated incidents for the purpose of improving civil aviation safety.21
+There is a duty in Israel to report to the chief investigator of the MOT and to the CAAI on the occurrence of safety-related incidents in the aviation field.34 The ANL grants the supervisor of the CAAI investigatory powers, including the authority to demand 'any information or document'.35 The CAAI maintains and operates a system for reporting investigated incidents for the purpose of improving civil aviation safety.36

-Supervision of competition in Israel, including in the aviation sector, is by the Israeli Antirust Authority in accordance with the Israeli Restrictive Trade Practices Law 1988 (RTPL).
-The RTPL deals with restrictive arrangements, mergers and acquisitions of companies and monopolies.
-Entering into a restrictive arrangement is prohibited unless the arrangement is expressly permitted by or pursuant to the RTPL, the Restrictive Trade Practices Tribunal (the RTP Tribunal) or exempted by the Director General of the Antitrust Authority.
+Supervision of competition in Israel, including in the aviation sector, is by the Israeli Competition Authority in accordance with Israel's Economic Competition Law 1988 (ECL).41 The ECL deals with restrictive arrangements, mergers and acquisitions of companies and monopolies.
+Entering into a restrictive arrangement is prohibited unless the arrangement is expressly permitted by or pursuant to the ECL, by the Competition Tribunal established under the ECL or exempted by the Commissioner of the Competition Authority.

-Amendment No. 10 to the RTPL, dated 11 January 2007, rescinded the exemption in the RTPL applying to arrangements in the field of aviation.
+Amendment No. 10 to the ECL enacted in 2007 rescinded the exemption in that Law applying to arrangements in the field of aviation.
 As a result, arrangements for cooperation in marketing flight capacity became restrictive arrangements necessitating receipt of regulatory approval.
-Following signature of the US–Israel Open Skies Agreement in 2010 and the EU–Israel Open Skies Agreement in 2012, two block exemptions relating to aviation were enacted: a block exemption for code-share arrangements between air carriers relating to destinations covered by the Open Skies Agreements;26 and a block exemption relating to technical arrangements between carriers, arrangements for the lease of aircraft, frequent flyer arrangements, interline arrangements and flight capacity marketing arrangements.27 A restrictive arrangement that is not covered by the block exemptions or the additional exemptions listed in Chapter B of the RTPL, will need the prior approval of the RTP Tribunal.
+Following signature of the US–Israel Open Skies Agreement in 2010 and the EU–Israel Open Skies Agreement in 2012, two block exemptions relating to aviation were enacted: a block exemption for code-share arrangements between air carriers relating to destinations covered by the Open Skies Agreements;42 and a block exemption relating to technical arrangements between carriers, arrangements for the lease of aircraft, frequent flyer arrangements, interline arrangements and flight capacity marketing arrangements.43

-The RTPL also regulates mergers and acquisitions.
-A merger will be subject to notification and approval of the Director General of the Antitrust Authority.28 A merger will not be approved if it is considered that there is a risk that doing so will significantly affect competition in the sector or will harm the public with regard to: (1) the level of prices of the asset or service; (2) the quality of the asset or service; (3) the quantity of the asset or the scope of services supplied; or (4) the frequency and conditions of the supply.29
+The ECL also regulates mergers and acquisitions.
+A merger will be subject to notification to and the approval of the Commissioner of the Competition Authority.45 A merger will not be approved if it there is a reasonable fear that it will significantly affect competition in the sector or will harm the public with regard to: (1) the level of prices of the asset or service; (2) low quality of the asset or service; (3) the quantity of the asset or the scope of services supplied; or (4) the frequency and conditions of the supply.46

 VII WRONGFUL DEATH